-On Oie Voaldyn (May Day Eve) we welcome the return of summer after the long dark winter months - join us as we follow the traditions of the past.
+We welcome the return of summer after the long dark winter months - join us as we follow the traditions of the past.

-Starting at midday and lasting well into the night, the Oie Voaldyn Manx May Fire Festival is a day of remembering and retelling old Manx and Norse customs.
+The Oie Voaldyn Manx May Fire Festival is a day of remembering and retelling old Manx and Norse customs.

 Music, dancing and activities throughout the day, the main evening event begins at 9pm.

-Huge gorse fires will be lit on the hills to signal the start of the proceedings - look to the distance as the spectacular torchlight processions make their way to the shore.
+These will be lit on the hills to signal the start of the proceedings - look to the distance as the spectacular torchlight processions make their way to the shore.

-After a dramatic and fiery exchange, the vanquished queen and her company will be welcomed to join the celebration of the victors.
+The vanquished queen and her company will be welcomed to join the celebration of the victors.

 We take a moment or two of quiet reflection then as the livestock is cleansed in the smoke of the fires, blessings are given and hopefully the spirits are appeased for another year.